MogicianXD/Deamon/README.md

 # Deamon

-We promise to release our codes at June 2.
+We promise to release our codes on June 2nd.